jasonbot/chains/README.md

 This library is meant to fill a void in some of the niceness I get in Python and Ruby -- you'll note there is a whole subset of [Python's `itertools` library](https://docs.python.org/3/library/itertools.html) here.

+> [!NOTE]
+> I wrote [a blog post on this library](https://www.jasonscheirer.com/weblog/chains/), which is a nice medium-form introduction to the lib and its motivators/usage.

 ## Examples

 Interesting examples live in [`cookbook_test`](cookbook_test.go).